psteinb/hpc-in-a-day/_episodes/03-01-estimate-of-pi.md

 teaching: 45
 exercises: 10
 questions:
-- "How do I use multiple cores on a computer to solve a problem?"
+- "How do I find the portion of a code snipped that consumes the longest time?"
 objectives:
-- "Perform a calculation of pi using only one CPU core."
+- "Perform an estimation of pi using only one CPU core."
-- "Measure the run time of both the serial of the implementation."
+- "Measure the run time of the serial implementation for this estimate of pi."
+- "Find the line of code in a python program that took the longest."
 keypoints:
+- "Each programming language typically provides tools called profilers with which you can analyse the runtime of your code."
+- "
+- "The estimate of pi spends most of it's time while generating random numbers."
-- "The estimation of pi with the Monte Carlo method is a compute bound problem."
+- "The estimation of pi with the Monte Carlo method is a compute bound problem because pseudo-random numbers are just algorithms."
-- "The generation of pseudo random numbers consumes the most time."
-- "Time consumption of a single application can be measured using the `time` utility."
-- "The ratio of the run time of a parallel program divided by the time of the equivalent serial implementation, is called speed-up."
 ---

 Lola is told that her predecessors all worked on the same project.
 A high performance calculation that is able to produce a high precision estimate of Pi.
 Even though calculating Pi can be considered a solved problem, this piece of code is used at the institute to benchmark new hardware.
 So far, the institute has only acquired larger single machines for each lab to act as work horse per group.
 But currently, need for distributed computations has arisen and hence a distributed code is needed, that yields both simplicity, efficiency and scalability.